-The size of font is ignored.
+The size and face of font are ignored.
 If trim? is #f, the drawn text is not cropped before rendering.
 Otherwise, it is cropped to the smallest rectangle containing all the non-zero-alpha pixels.
 Rendering very small glyphs shows the difference dramatically: